grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image30.png" alt-text="A hand holding a plastic piece of paper on a keyboard.":::

-7. Gently flip your C Cover around and install 2 new grounding tapes.
+7. Gently flip around your C Cover and install two new grounding tapes.
     Be sure to firmly press them down for 30 seconds each.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image31.jpeg" alt-text="A finger on a circuit board.":::

-8. With your fingers and plastic ESD safe tweezers, carefully reconnect the 4 FPCs to the trackpad.
+8. With your fingers and plastic ESD safe tweezers, carefully reconnect the four FPCs to the trackpad.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image32.jpeg" alt-text="A close-up of a computer.":::

-9. With a plastic prybar, engage the 4 FPC buckles.
+9. With a plastic prybar, engage the four FPC buckles.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image19.jpeg" alt-text="A hand holding a black tool.":::